Sanja Iveković: Art work

 Since the beginning of her artistic career, Iveković has always been interested in the representation of women in society.
 Among her early works are "Double Life" (1975) where she pairs 66 photographs of her private life with similar shots of models in magazine advertisements, "Make Up-Make Down" (1978) with filmed or photographed self-portraits, and "General Alert: Soap Opera" (1995) produced for television.
 "Figure & Ground" (2006) depicts collages of female models looking like armed terrorists covered in blood and wearing military-inspired clothing from top designers.

+In Personal Cuts, which aired on prime-time Yugoslav national television in 1982, Sanja Iveković challenges the official narrative of socialism by juxtaposing state propaganda with personal gesture.
+Archival footage of mass rallies, monuments, and Tito’s speech is intercut with scenes of the artist cutting holes into a black stocking stretched over her face—evoking a homemade balaclava and a quiet act of resistance.

 "Women's House", an ongoing project since 1998, displays plaster casts of the faces of abused women arranged in a semicircle.
 "Women's House (Sunglasses)" is a series of posters, billboards, and magazine inserts, focusing on gender violence in postcommunist Croatia.

 At the 2010 Gwangju Biennale, Iveković's "On the Barricades" was a living memorial commemorating the Gwangju people's uprising of 18 May 1980.
 Based on her "Rohrbach Living Memorial" (2005) depicting the fate of the Roma victims of the holocaust, the new presentation was enacted by volunteers representing statues of the victims.
 They were surrounded by 10 monitors presenting slideshows of photos of the 545 victims, whose eyes were intentionally closed by the artist.
+In 2017, at documenta 14, Sanja Iveković rebuilt the foundation of a lost 1926 revolutionary monument by Mies van der Rohe, using old bricks in a public square in Athens to reflect on how cities carry political memory.
+She transformed the space into more than just an artwork by organizing a live event with artists and activists, imagining a new antifascist feminist front through spoken word and collective voices.
+It was a bold blend of history, feminism, and public action—looking back to push forward.